alchemy-fullstack-js-spring-2019/mob-tcp-server/LAB.md

 ## Implementation Guidelines

 The server needs to be able to manage clients.
-Use the built-in JavaScript `Map` class to correlate user names to sockets. `Map` also allows you to iterative all of the sockets.
+Use the built-in JavaScript `Map` class to correlate user names to sockets. `Map` also allows you to iterate over all of the sockets.

 Basic job of the server